 2. Distracted driving

 A majority of car accident injuries in Montana result from not paying attention to the road.
-Replying to a text or answering a call when driving has resulted in the loss of 2,841 lives in the United States in 2018 alone.
+Distracted driving behaviors like replying to a text or answering a call when driving has resulted in the loss of 2,841 lives in the United States in 2018 alone.

 Speed limits are around for a good reason.
 Pushing your vehicle above the legal speed limit endangers your life, those of your passengers and the nearby pedestrians and motorists.